 Broken Springs & Cables

-The spring and cable system in your opener is one of the most critical components of your garage door operations.
-The system could either be torsion springs or extension springs to pull and lower the weight.
+The spring and cable system in your opener is one of the most critical components of your garage door installation.
+The system could rely on torsion springs or extension springs to pull and lower the weight.
 Each system provides a safe counterbalancing force for opening and closing your garage door.

 Torsion springs are mounted on a metal rod parallel to the door above the opening.
 The springs are tensioned, making them twist and coil whenever you apply force.
 Usually, these springs use cables and pulleys.
-They have an average lifespan of 10,000 cycles, which means they need replacement once in a while.
+They have an average lifespan of 10,000 cycles, which means they need replacement after a decade of use.

 Extension springs run perpendicular to the garage door and are mounted above the horizontal door tracks.
 The springs hold tension by extending out.
 This spring system requires cables and pulleys and lasts up to 10,000 cycles.
-Once the lifetime lapses, replacement is needed.
+Once the lifetime lapses, you’ll need a replacement.

-Ideally, 10,000 cycles are approximately seven years, although some spring systems can last longer than this.
-Regular inspections by a licensed garage door inspector can help you identify old spring systems and replace them on time.
-Lastly, the repair of garage door springs often includes the replacement of both springs.
+Ideally, 10,000 cycles are approximately seven years, although some spring systems can last longer.
+Regular inspections by a licensed garage door inspector can help you identify old spring systems and replace them on time before they damage other components.
+Lastly, the garage door springs repair often includes replacing both springs.
 The process is dangerous and should be performed by a trained garage door professional.
 Our team of certified technicians provides complete garage door spring replacement in Tempe, irrespective of the model.

 Frequently Asked Questions (FAQs)